Los Volcanes Natural Park in Lanzarote

 • Cultural information

-The towns of Tias, Tinajo and Yaiza are situated near the park, with interesting artistic and monumental elements.
+Near the park are the towns of Tías, Tinajo and Yaiza, each with interesting artistic and monumental elements.

 • Environmental information

-It is situated surrounding the Timanfaya National Park, on the west of the island of Lanzarote.
-It is made up of lava fields formed during the historic eruptions of 1730-36 and 1824, when ancient materials came to the surface (some of a really spectacular size, such as the Caldera Blanca).
-Disperse volcanic cones abound and besides these structures, other elements such as tunnels, lava pools and hornitos (accumulations of slag welded into the shape of large towers).
-This protected area has also been declared a Special Bird Protection Area.
+It surrounds the Timanfaya National Park, west of the island of Lanzarote.
+It is made up of lava fields formed during the historic eruptions of 1730-36 and 1824, revealing ancient materials (some truly spectacular due to their size, such as Caldera Blanca).
+There are plenty of volcanic cones scattered around.
+Other elements stand out round these structures, such as tunnels, lava lakes and “hornitos” (small volcanic structures formed by accumulations of molten slag in the form of towers).
+This protected area has also been declared a Special Protection Zone for Birds.

 • Information for visits